 This brings us to the final tip, Tip #8: You MUST go to the Cliffs of Moher!
 Despite the drama, we adored the cliffs and the Visitor Experience.
 It is a not-to-be-missed attraction for any Ireland trip.

 So what about you?
 Have YOU visited the Cliffs of Moher?
 Would you like to?
 Do share!
 Want to read more about our Ireland trip?
-Find all the Ireland travel articles here!
+Click to find all the articles from our Ireland road trip!

 Hotels Near the Cliffs of Moher